 Anyone you ask would say that’s a bad deal, but when you demonstrate that borrowing money by using credit cards and consumer debt is exactly the same thing, these same people (who are in debt) give a puzzled look, and for some a light turns on and they begin to understand.
 But for others, they just refuse to see that debt, and the compound interest that comes with it is a major drag on your finances and ends up making your poorer ever single time.

-When you stop throwing money out the window by deciding to go cash only, making a plan to get out of debt, and working that plan, then you will eliminate the leaks in your financial situation and begin succeeding like you never have before.
+When you stop throwing money out the window by deciding to go cash only, making a plan to get out of debt, and working that plan, then you will eliminate the leaks in your finances and start succeeding financially like you never have before.

 Don’t know how to get started?
 Then take my Celebrating Financial Freedom self study course and you’ll learn step by step how to put together a get out of debt plan and eliminate those nasty debt payments forever!